 DSLR Cameras for the Best Road Trip Photography

 DSLRs are the best cameras to buy if you’re serious about your travel photography.
 They take amazing photos, have the ability to shoot in RAW, and have so many options for lenses and accessories.
 While the price tag may be steeper than any other option, consider it an investment.
-I’ve been using the same DSLR for over ten years, and it still takes amazing photos.
-When I do decide to buy a new camera, I’ll just need to replace the body – all of my lenses will still work if I stick with the same brand.
+I used the same Canon 5D Mark II DSLR for over ten years, and that body still takes amazing photos.
+When I did decide to buy a new camera (a Canon 6D Mark II), I just needed to replace the body – all of the lenses I collected over the years still work since I stuck with the same brand.

 Besides taking amazingly sharp photos, the best part about having a DSLR is the interchangeable lenses.
 I love being able to hook on an ultra-wide lens on a road trip to capture the full scenery of the grand canyon or all of the world’s largest buffalo on one screen and then switch to an ultra-zoom to shoot a hot dog eating contest from across the crowd.